 Fake it till you make it, they say.
 In more recent day quotes it goes “faith” it till you make it.
 I prefer to faith it over faking it.
 But self doubt as a new coach can be debilitating to the point of quitting.
 That’s why Imposter syndrome has to be dealt with before it cripples and crushes you to the ground.
 Today I’m sharing my early day lackluster results as a hypnotist.
 And how feeling like fraud can be mitigated completely even if you’re a brand new coach.

 Can I be totally honest with you?

 Until very recently, I had no clue what imposter syndrome was.
 It was not a word in my vocabulary.

 That is not to say I had no self doubt or insecurities.
 I was in my early twenties when when I started my private hypnosis practice.

 I worried that people wouldn’t take me seriously.
-“Why would anyone want to take a twenty something seriously?”
+“Why would anyone want to take a twenty something year old seriously?”